Wandiya/news-homepage-main/README.md

 ### Useful resources

 - [frontend mentors](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
+- [Youtube tutorials](https://www.example.com) - This helped me for XYZ reason.
+I really liked this pattern and will use it going forward.

 ## Author

 - Frontend Mentor - [@Wandiya](https://www.frontendmentor.io/profile/@Wandiya)
 - Twitter - [@WandiyaJames](https://www.twitter.com/yourusername)

+## Acknowledgement
+ I James Wandiya acknowledge that this work has been implemented through hardwork and dedication.
+I am deeply indebted to Mr King Praise, My  Instructor(Mr Iodiong Joseph), Frontend Mentor and fellow colleagues at Nhub Nigeria.